front-commerce/developers.front-commerce.com/source/docs/advanced/password/configure-password.md

 You can customize those default rules by overriding `theme/components/atoms/Form/Input/Password/passwordConfig.js`

-The configuration expects rules to be followed and status to be shown as follows.
+The configuration expects a list of rules to be satisfied and status to be displayed to users.
+It should follow the format below:

 ```javascript
 // theme/components/atoms/Form/Input/Password/passwordConfig.js